Adaptive Moments are Surprisingly Effective for Plug-and-Play Diffusion Sampling: Related Work

 Additional methods exist which leverage specific structural assumptions about the guidance model to achieve improved performance.
 DDRM~\citep{kawar2022denoising} assumes linearity of the inverse problem for efficient posterior sampling through variational inference, while $\Pi$GDM~\citep{song2023pseudoinverse} handles non-differentiable measurements by assuming the availability of a pseudoinverse.
 TMPD~\citep{boys2023tweedie} and FreeHunch~\citep{rissanen2025free} assume access to linear measurement operators to estimate denoiser covariance, yielding improved likelihood score approximations.

 In contrast to these approaches, which focus on improving the likelihood score approximation itself, we focus on reducing the noise in guidance updates that arises from approximate likelihood scores and limited conditioning information.
 Our work is orthogonal to these plug-and-play methods; adaptive moment estimation can be applied to any of these methods to stabilize guidance updates.
+In concurrent work, \citet{gallon2026physics} apply Adam to DPS, as part of their spectral diffusion framework for solving PDEs, and observe improvements over DPS alone.